-- A study of heterosexual couples found that 19% of the women said they faked orgasms
+- Another single study of heterosexual couples found that 19% of the women said they faked orgasms.

 - In Shere Hite’s famous survey of women 34% said they currently faked orgasms and 19% said they used to fake orgasms.

 - One survey of just over 200 college students found that 25% of men and 50% of women report pretending orgasm at some point (either during intercourse, oral sex, or phone sex).

 Why Do People Fake It?